guardaco/guarda-chrome-extension/README.md

 })
 ```
 ### Wallets api:
-Using wallets api you can access such a user’s wallet information as an address and balance.
+You can access the wallet public addresses and balances with the wallet’s API.

 ```javascript
 // Check is extension is unlocked